top of page

 As you enter Universal Studios you will want to make your way to the back right corner of the park.

-The first thing that will likely catch your eye is the giant, life size dragon perched atop Gringotts at the end of the street.
-This is an excellent photo opportunity, but watch out because dragons breathe fire when feeling testy.
-You’ll want to be-line for that dragon, first because it is super cool and fun to see up close (or as up close as one can get when it is perched way above you), and second because that is where the Harry Potter Escape to Gringotts is located.
-This is a fast paced and immersive ride through Gringotts and you might just see some familiar faces along the way.
-Once you’ve finished riding Escape to Gringotts take some time to explore Diagon Alley, there are lots of interesting and fun details.
-You’ll find shops like Weasley Wizard Wheezes, Ollivanders Wand Shop, and Magical Menagerie among others that are straight out of the books and movies.
-If you get an interactive wand at Ollivanders, you can make some magic of your own.
+The first thing that will likely catch your eye is the giant, life-size dragon perched atop Gringotts at the end of the street.
+This is an excellent photo opportunity, but watch out—because dragons breathe fire when feeling testy.
+You’ll want to bee-line for that dragon—first because it’s super cool and fun to see up close (or as up close as one can get when it’s perched way above you), and second because that’s where Harry Potter and the Escape from Gringotts is located.
+This is a fast-paced and immersive ride through Gringotts, and you might just see some familiar faces along the way.

 The Wizarding World of Harry Potter – Hogsmeade